13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 10. Disciplined

-A productive leader is disciplined.
-What separates the barbarians from great commanders is one word – Discipline.
-Being disciplined means setting up your own beliefs, values, and rules and then adhering to them consistently.
+They are disciplined.
+What separates barbarians from great commanders is one word: Discipline.
+Being disciplined means setting up your beliefs, values, and rules and then adhering to them consistently.

 A titanic leader DOES NOT say, “Do As I Say and Not as I Do,” a colossal leader says, “Do AS I DO!”